BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 			-While shield is full, you gain health regeneration equal to your equipped shield's recharge rate -Halves life steal effects

+			-7.5% chance from Cursed Pirates

+		Temporal Teardrop  (Legendary)
+			-Small cooldown rate buff
+			-While your action skill is active, it continues to cool down at 50% of its regular rate.

+			-World Drop only

+   		Pearl of Power  (Seraph)
+			-Always rolls one of the 6 characters, and grants skill point bonuses to skills of that character.

+   			- Skills are chosen from a predetermined list of 6 skills per character:

+			Axton: Sentry, Crisis Management, Expertise, Steady, Resourceful, Quick Charge
+			Maya: Reaper, Elated, Fleet, Inertia, Blight Phoenix, Discharge
+			Salvador: Money Shot, Locked and Loaded, 5 Shots or 6, Yippe-Ki-Yay, I'm The Juggernaut, Just Got Real
+			Zer0: Weakness Expl0it, Fast Hands, Tw0 Fang, Fearless, Ambush, Unf0reseen
+			Gaige: The Better Half, Unstoppable Force, Strength of 5 Gorillas, Evil Enchantress, Blood-Soaked Shields, Radical
+			Krieg: Blood-Filled Guns, Boiling Blood, Feed the Meat, Strip the Flesh, Burn Baby Burn Fire Fiend

+			-Guaranteed drop whenever you kill *any* raid in UVHM.

 ## Weapon Changes